 the value set in the anti-CSRF cookie.
 If the values match, the request is allowed.

-To learn more about setting up a secure password policy, refer to the password policy page for instructions and best practices.
+By default Ory uses a password policy that follows the Digital Identity Guidelines established by the National Institute of Standards and Technology (NIST).
+To learn more about configuring up a password policy, refer to the password policy page for instructions and best practices.